Surfing Bloemendaal, Netherlands: Best Surf Lessons and Travel Guide

 Conditions in Bloemendaal are tide-dependent.
 Generally, the incoming mid-tide provides the best shapes for the sandbanks, though this can vary depending on recent weather and sand movement.

-Are there other locations to do a Surf Camp or take a lesson in Northern Europe?
+Are there other locations to do a Surf Camp or take a lesson in the Netherlands?

 Check out our Surfing in the Netherlands Travel Guide if you’re interested in checking out other surfing locations.